-- bullying (including cyberbullying, prejudice-based and discriminatory bullying); - abuse in intimate personal relationships between peers; - physical abuse such as hitting, kicking, shaking, biting, hair pulling, or otherwise causing physical harm (this may include an online element which facilitates, threatens and/or encourages physical abuse); - sexual violence, such as rape, assault by penetration and sexual assault; (this may include an online element which facilitates, threatens and/or encourages sexual violence); - sexual harassment, such as sexual comments, remarks, jokes, upskirting and online sexual harassment (including youth produced sexual imagery / sexting), which may be standalone or part of a broader pattern of abuse; - causing someone to engage in sexual activity without consent, such as forcing someone to strip, touch themselves sexually, or to engage in sexual activity with a third party; - consensual and non-consensual sharing of nude and semi-nude images and/or videos (also known as sexting or youth produced sexual imagery); - upskirting, which typically involves taking a picture under a person's clothing without their permission, with the intention of viewing their genitals or buttocks to obtain sexual gratification, or cause the victim humiliation, distress or alarm; - initiation/hazing type violence and rituals (this could include activities involving harassment, abuse or humiliation used as a way of initiating a person into a group and may also include an online element) and; - harmful sexual behaviour (see below).
+• bullying (including cyberbullying, prejudice-based and discriminatory bullying);

+- abuse in intimate personal relationships between peers; - physical abuse such as hitting, kicking, shaking, biting, hair pulling, or otherwise causing physical harm (this may include an online element which facilitates, threatens and/or encourages physical abuse); - sexual violence, such as rape, assault by penetration and sexual assault; (this may include an online element which facilitates, threatens and/or encourages sexual violence); - sexual harassment, such as sexual comments, remarks, jokes, upskirting and online sexual harassment (including youth produced sexual imagery / sexting), which may be standalone or part of a broader pattern of abuse; - causing someone to engage in sexual activity without consent, such as forcing someone to strip, touch themselves sexually, or to engage in sexual activity with a third party; - consensual and non-consensual sharing of nude and semi-nude images and/or videos (also known as sexting or youth produced sexual imagery); - upskirting, which typically involves taking a picture under a person's clothing without their permission, with the intention of viewing their genitals or buttocks to obtain sexual gratification, or cause the victim humiliation, distress or alarm; - initiation/hazing type violence and rituals (this could include activities involving harassment, abuse or humiliation used as a way of initiating a person into a group and may also include an online element) and; - harmful sexual behaviour (see below).

-All staff should be clear as to NYB's Safeguarding policy and procedures with regard to child-on-child abuse and the important role we have to play in preventing it and responding where we believe a child or young person in our care may be at risk from it.
+All team members should be clear as to NYB's Safeguarding policy and procedures with regard to child-on-child abuse and the important role we have to play in preventing it and responding where we believe a child in our care may be at risk from it.

-We recognise that it is possible that an NYB participant's behaviour will sometimes negatively affect the learning and wellbeing of others and their behaviour will be dealt with under the Behaviour Policy where necessary.
-However, there will be occasions when a participant's behaviour warrants a response under the NYB Safeguarding Policy rather than an anti-bullying procedure.
+Where this type of behaviour negatively affects the learning and wellbeing of others, this behaviour will be dealt with under the Behaviour Policy where necessary.
+However, there will be occasions when a participant's behaviour warrants a response under the NYB Safeguarding Policy rather than Behaviour Policy.
 Research suggests that up to 30 per cent of child sexual abuse is committed by someone under the age of 18.

 Child Protection issues raised in this way may include child-on-child abuse (as outlined above) and/or physical abuse, emotional abuse, sexual abuse and sexual exploitation.
-It is likely that to be considered a Safeguarding allegation against an NYB participant, some of the following features will be found:
+To be considered a child-on-child abuse safeguarding allegation against an NYB participant, some of the following features may be found: